GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 ## FMT.Assert.NotEmpty
 `FMT.Assert.NotEmpty ( describe_assertion ; value )`

-Test that thing is not empty
+Test that value is not empty

 **Parameters, Return and and Effects**
 [Assert Parameters, Returns and Effects](#FMT.Assert)